Aydinhamedi/Ai-MNIST-Advanced-model/README.md

 ## Model

 The AI model is a convolutional neural network (CNN) that is trained on the MNIST dataset.
-The model architecture and hyperparameters are chosen to achieve high accuracy on noisy images.
+The model architecture and hyperparameters are chosen to achieve high accuracy on noisy images(real world data).

 ## Usage